neondatabase/website/content/docs/get-started-with-neon/branching-quickstart.md

 A branch is a clone of your data that you are free to play around with and modify without affecting the originating data.

 You can create a branch using the Neon Console or Neon API.
-In this topic, we'll cover how to create a branch using the Neon Console and how to connect to it.
+In this topic, we'll cover how to create a branch, how to view branches, how to connect to a branch, and how to delete a branch using the Neon Console.

 Before you can create a branch, you must have a Neon project to branch from.
 If you do not have a Neon project, see [Setting up a project](./setting-up-a-project).

-## Creating a branch
+## Create a branch

 To create a branch: